dexie/dexie-website/docs/Tutorial/React.md

 Notice two things in the above example:

 1. We pass two arguments to [useLiveQuery()](/docs/dexie-react-hooks/useLiveQuery()): the async function and the deps.
 The callback is just a plain async function that can compute any type of result based on what it queries.
-It can use Promise.all() to query things in parallel or query things sequencially after each other.
+It can use Promise.all() to query things in parallel or query things sequentially after each other.
 Any Dexie-call along the way will be marked for observation.
 In any case the end result will become observed.
 2. Deps are needed when the querying function uses closures that affect the query.
 In this case the minAge and maxAge parameters.
-A parent component may pass new values for it and that needs to be detected and make our query reexecued.
+A parent component may pass new values for it and that needs to be detected and make our query reexecuted.

 # 7. Put it together